sanjayjohn/updateManualTestCase/README.md

 **project\_id:** The Project Id

 Open the conf.json file and update with your personal information.
 Enter your own qTest URL and API Token found in the qTest Manager Environment.

+## Running Automation from Command Prompt:

+Mac: `python3 functions.py`

+Windows: `python functions.py`

+This will parse the results in the TestResult.xml, and upload results to qTest.
+It will build test cases if they do not exist, and it will convert manual test cases to automatic ones if they already exist.